dnhlinh/Matrices-Multiplication/README.md

 This program allow you to enter the size of the 2 matrices, with the rule:
 - Number in matrix A has the value of the sum of its position
 - Number in matrix B has the value of the sum of its position multiplied by 2

+Note:
+- main.cpp is a more simple
+- using-pointer.cpp is a more advanced one using pointer